Webinar: CBAM - new reporting obligations from 1 August 2024

 11:00-12:00

-The webinar will be held in Polish.
-Participation in the event is free of charge for registered users.
+The webinar was in Polish.
+Viewing the recording is free of charge for registered users.

 What is CBAM reporting about?